- Ast Cube Node

 Defines the name to use for the generated SSAS database.

 This value contains a reference to the measure that should be used by the client application for the cube when a measure or measure group has not been specified in the query.
+This references an existing definiton.

 This value indicates the estimated number of items in the cube.
 The default setting is zero.
 This value is used to assist in aggregation design choices and other internal operations.
 While EstimatedCount can be set manually to reflect estimated member counts, BimlStudio also provides an automatic Member Count Estimator in the Cube ribbon.